 You patiently wait as the other families slowly arrive one by one, at around 10am the last family arrives, and all of a sudden, the whole group starts jumping into their cars because they don’t want to leave too late.
 Surprised and completely wired by your third coffee that morning, you excitedly follow the group and realize you have just learnt your first lesson: next time you can have an extra hour in bed!

 “Shall I go to your office or would you prefer to come to my office?” you ask your client politely.

 “What about meeting for lunch and talking business at the same time?” your client proposes.
 So there you go, your first Spanish business lunch is scheduled for 3pm.

-The day of the meeting arrives, and you’re waiting outside for your client, hungry and eager to do some interesting business.
+The day of your business meeting in Spain arrives, and you’re waiting outside for your client, hungry and eager to do some interesting business.
 At 3.15pm he finally arrives without giving any excuse for being late, because from his point of view this is perfectly acceptable.
 You go to shake his hand (as a formal greeting) but before you know it, you have received two kisses on the cheek (a typical Spanish welcome).
 He shows you into the restaurant, asks for the best table and attempts to impress you by ordering the waiter around.
 Without consulting you, he asks for a bottle of (cold) red wine and shows you the menu.
 Just as you are about to start talking about business, he takes out his phone and shows you pictures of his whole family, tells you all about last weekend’s activities, and asks you about your personal life.
 You’d better sit back baby, because this is going to be a long lunch with lots of alcohol and way too much food.
 “Mañana” you can email him your proposal, because now is not the time to do business but the time to build a relationship of trust.